olayemi5/alx-system_engineering-devops/0x00-shell_basics/README.md

 **The file 3-listfiles contains script of displaying content in long format** **The file 4-listmorefiles contains script of displaying all hidden file in long format** **The file 5-listfilesdigitonly contains script of display all hidden file in long format and usera user displayed numerically**
+**The file 6-firstdirectory contains script of craete a directory Holberton**